Higgins Glass: Personal history

-By 1950 the Higgins' finished products were appearing in upscale retail stores like Marshall Fields, Bloomingdales and others.
+By 1950 the Higgins' finished products were appearing in upscale retail stores like Marshall Field's, Bloomingdales and others.

 In 1951 their work was featured in the Chicago Art Institute's "Designer Craftsman Exhibit" and the "Good Design Show" presented at the Chicago Merchandise Mart.

 They quickly became recognized as pioneers in the emerging field of studio glass and their association with the Dearborn Glass Company in the mid-1950s led to a small mass production of Higgins Glass, particularly ashtrays.

 Today their work is considered highly collectible and is prized by both museums and private collectors alike.